Ondangwa

 Ondangwa (earlier spelling Ondangua) is a town in the Oshana Region of northern Namibia, bordering the Oshikoto Region.
+It had a population of 30,364 people in 2023.

 Ondangwa was first established as a mission station of the Finnish Missionary Society (the FMS) in 1890.
 In 1914, it became a local seat of government.
+Today, Ondangwa is a fast-growing town and the district capital of the Ondangwa electoral constituency.